Widdershin/handwritten-wasm/README.md

  * [dominictarr/fib.wasm](https://github.com/dominictarr/fib.wasm)
  * [rhmoller/wasm-by-hand](https://github.com/rhmoller/wasm-by-hand)

 If you know of any others, please add it to the list!
+I'm especially interested in larger handcraft wasm programs, rather than small examples.

 *N.B.
 Strictly speaking, all of the examples are wast, not wasm, but that somewhat goes without saying when humans are involved.*